dustywhite7/Econ8320/SlidesCode/6 - Web Scraping.md

 ---

+### CSS vs XPath Selectors

+ - CSS selectors allow us to use CSS tags to denote the elements from which we would like to retrive information.
+   - Helpful when we have unique CSS tags associated with the information that we want to collect
+   - Use `______.css()` to work with these selectors
+ - XPath selectors allow us to direct our scrape through specific HTML tags or labels
+   - Typically more robust
+   - Use `______.xpath()` to work with these selectors

+---

 ### Extracting the Data

 Now, we need to collect the information we care about, extract the values, and then store them as a row in our new csv.